SpencerNold/Granite-Bay-Ace-Website/README.md

 - Create modular store components
 - Build a visually consistent, professional front end
 - Support easy expansion as store count increases

+### How we Rebuilt the Website
+- Identified outdated layout patterns, inconsistent styling, and navigation gaps, such as only Facebook is the official social media account, and customers have to click on a link to see a PDF file for Specials
+- Mapped all existing pages, images, and content while talking to the client via Zoom to understand what they needed preserved
+- Reviewed the performance issues and hosting limitations of the legacy site
+- Designed a prototype using Figma and showed it to the client for approval.

 ### 🖥️ Front End Solution
 - Reorganized all existing content into separate, clearly defined pages to improve navigation and readability.​
 - Implemented a responsive navigation bar for consistent access to pages across all screen sizes.​